jimmypennanen/travel-magazine-bootcamp/_posts/2023-01-02-second-post copy 2.md

 ---
-layout: post
+layout: post-with-sidebar
-title: First Blog Post
+title: Second Blog Post
 description: "This is a short description of the first blog post"
-featured-image: images/blog-bg-4.jpg
+featured-image: images/blog-bg-5.jpg
 author: Your Name
 seo:
   title: "This should appear in the browser tab"